 Top Baby Sleep Tips

-Sleep.
-I know it’s an issue that can drive parents totally insane and to help you, I want to share some of my top baby sleep tips.
+I know sleep is an issue that can drive parents totally insane and to help you, I want to share some of my top baby sleep tips.

 To start with, it’s pretty clear to say how hard the early weeks and months can be.
 There might be other reasons that make it even more challenging such as reflux, colic, issues with breastfeeding.
 What’s so important to remember and always keep in mind (it’s tricky but please try, a sleep-deprived person does not always think rationally!) is that things will not always be like this, I promise!
 Here are some key points: